gilillo32/RISE/README.md

   -n N        Number of companies to scan
 ```

-- How to enable de scan service daemon:
+- How to enable the scan service daemon:
 Change file permissions to make scripts executable:
 ```bash
    chmod +x ./setup_rise_service.sh